 Local artists, Roberta Landers and Alyson Bell were commissioned to create a series of decorative bronze panels for the wall depicting scenes from the Pittwater area and of our native flora and fauna.

 The S.O.
 Reynolds Memorial Wall started in 1974 and was named after Mr Sydney Owen Reynolds a former Councillor of Warringah.
 Only a few panels are available for sale.

 Mona Vale Cemetery has several memorial gardens located in a peaceful and beautiful setting.
-There are four ashes gardens with a number of positions available in the eastern gardens.
+There are a number of ashes gardens with a range of positions available in the eastern gardens.

 Cast bronze plaques are mounted on a single or double sandstone plinth.
 The ash remains are placed about 50 cm underground in the ash container provided by the family.